Coldmooon/Code-for-MPELU/README.md

 ```

 ## Installation
-We provide [PyTorch](https://pytorch.org/), [Caffe](https://github.com/BVLC/caffe) and [Torch7](http://torch.ch/)(deprecated) implementations.
+We now provide [PyTorch](https://pytorch.org/), [Caffe](https://github.com/BVLC/caffe) and [Torch7](http://torch.ch/)(deprecated) implementations.

 ### PyTorch

 The pytorch version is implemented using CUDA for fast computation.
 The code has been tested in Ubuntu 20.04 with CUDA 11.6.
-The installation is very easy.
+The implementation is isolated from your PyTorch library and does not modify any other Python packages installed on your system.
+It can be installed and uninstalled independently using the `pip` package manager, and therefore can be used alongside your original PyTorch library without interfering with its functionality.
+You may integrate them into your projects as needed.

 1) `cd ./pytorch`